FOREX-Euro boosted by French election, dollar near two-year highs

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Karen Brettell; additional reporting by Iain Withers in London; editing by Jonathan Oatis)
+(Reporting by Karen Brettell; additional reporting by Iain Withers in London; editing by Jonathan Oatis and David Gregorio)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.